 - Weeding tools (optional)

-Want to see how to make this wooden pencil holder for Father’s Day?
+Want to see me in action as I make this wooden pencil holder for Father’s Day?
 Just watch the video below!

 Start with a 4 inch long piece of 4×4 wood.
 Spray paint it black first as a base coat.

 Once dry, then give the piece a couple of coats with the Testors Color Shift paint in Blue Galaxy.
 You will be amazed at how the color changes as you move your piece around or walk around it.

 Now it’s time to turn this painted block into a wooden pencil holder.

 Start by adding a piece of tape to your drill bit at the depth you want.
 This is a handy trick to prevent your drill bit from going too deep!

 Note: I used a 1/2 inch drill bit but be sure to measure the pens and pencils that you will be using to find what drill bit size you need.